Qiskit/qiskit-serverless/docs/deployment/cloud.rst

 Installation requirements
 =========================

-To deploy the required infrastructure with ``Quantum Serverless`` you need to have installed three main tools:
+To deploy the infrastructure required for ``Quantum Serverless`` you need to have installed three main tools:

 * `Docker <https://www.docker.com/>`_
 * `Helm <https://helm.sh/>`_